cliang1/cliang/_posts/2024-04-21-Data-Structures-Writeup.md

  - [ ] In VSCode use Debugger and list, show two distinct example examples of dictionaries, show Keys/Values using debugger.
 APIs and JSON
 The first one is an example with the sleep data, which gets all the SQL data related to sleep.
-By adding a breakpoint there, we can see the query that gets all the data and the post functino that requests the json data.
+By adding a breakpoint there, we can see the query that gets all the data and the post function that requests the json data.
 ![image](https://github.com/cliang1/cliang/assets/142470304/bc105fc4-98af-47fa-b63f-28bc2988fed4)
 ![image](https://github.com/cliang1/cliang/assets/142470304/fafb392e-9bd5-4d6c-804b-a007c0d3053b)

 # APIs and JSON - Total __/7, Grade __/1
  - [ ] Blog Python API code and use of Postman to request and respond with JSON.
+ The python code creates an ednpoint that requires a input from the body
 ![image](https://github.com/cliang1/cliang/assets/142470304/9d9884d7-2e5a-4a6c-935b-d23b13ec7099)

  - [ ] In VSCode, show Python API code definition for request and response using GET, POST, UPDATE methods.
 Discuss algorithmic condition used to direct request to appropriate Python method based on request method.